Effective January 1, 2025, Ontario’s Target Benefit (TB) Framework came into effect.

 What are the SOMEPP funding rules?

-SOMEPPs are not required to meet solvency funding rules and instead are funded on a going-concern basis.
+SOMEPPs are not required to meet solvency funding rules and instead are funded only on a going-concern basis.

-• Make special payments for any going-concern unfunded liabilities.
+• make special payments for any going-concern unfunded liabilities

-• Fund any benefit improvements on an accelerated basis if the plan's funded level falls below a certain limit.
+• fund any benefit improvements on an accelerated basis if the plan's funded level falls below a certain limit

 The actuarial valuation report must demonstrate that the required contributions are more than the sum of the following:

-• Normal cost of the plan
+• normal cost of the plan

-• Special payments for any going-concern unfunded liabilities determined in the current report.
+• special payments for any going-concern unfunded liabilities determined in the current report

-• Any remaining special payments for going-concern unfunded liabilities determined in a previous report.
+• any remaining special payments for going-concern unfunded liabilities determined in a previous report

 Notifying members is required